-Jamie Conrad has practiced law in Washington D.C. for 28 years, helping organizations accomplish their goals in the federal regulatory process.
-With 14 years of experience at the American Chemistry Council and as many years practicing privately on his own and at major national law firms, Conrad has a broad and sophisticated perspective on how to achieve results and defend interests in that environment.
+Jamie Conrad has practiced law in Washington D.C. for 29 years, helping organizations accomplish their goals in the federal regulatory and legislative processes.
+With 14 years of experience at the American Chemistry Council and as many years practicing privately on his own and at major national law firms, Conrad has a broad and sophisticated perspective on how to achieve results and defend interests in those environments.

 Conrad is an expert in the field of environment, health & safety, where he specializes in how science is used to support regulation and policy.
 He also focuses on homeland security, particularly in the areas of chemical facility security and information protection.
 Through the years, he has also worked across a wide range of other administrative law subjects.
 This work has included:

 Conrad has a long track record helping private entities engage with government agencies in innovative projects that offer mutual benefits.
 He understands how to balance assertiveness and tact and how to craft solutions that meet both parties' needs.
 He is also skilled at bridge-building with NGOs and other third parties to build on common interests.

 Conrad has extensive legislative experience, working with Congressional staff to educate them, guide oversight, and draft and negotiate legislative language and legislative history, in both the authorizing and appropriations context.
 His successful approach is to be a nonpartisan, reliable source of authoritative expertise to members and staff.